Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Numerical Schemes

 The classical Hamiltonian Monte Carlo (HMC), requires specialized discretization schemes, such as the symplectic Euler scheme for volume-preserving or the Leapfrog scheme for quantity-conserving \citep[see][]{Neal2011HMC}.
 For our proposed damped Hamiltonian dynamics \eqref{eq:NODE}, we adopt the staggered scheme with splitting methods.
 Specifically, given a prescribed damping parameter $\gamma(t)$, we can express \eqref{eq:NODE} as:

 where $A(p(t),\psi(t))=\partial_{\psi} \mathcal{H}(p(t),\psi(t))$ and $B(p(t),\psi(t),\gamma(t))=-\gamma(t)\psi(t)-\partial_{p} \mathcal{H}(p(t),\psi(t))$.
 The associated staggered scheme is given by

-When $\mathbb{K}$ does not depend on $p$, the Hamiltonian $\mathcal{H}(p,\psi)$ is separable, \eqref{eq:symplectic} is indeed the symplectic Euler scheme.
+When $\mathbb{K}$ does not depend on $p$, the Hamiltonian $\mathcal{H}(p,\psi)$ is separable.
+Thus \eqref{eq:symplectic} is indeed the symplectic Euler scheme.
 Note that \eqref{eq:symplectic} involves designing an interacting particle system, which requires simultaneously integrating the coupled system of all state variables and momentum variables.
 In contrast, the ODE solver of the forward master equation \eqref{eq:Kolmogorov} in the MH can integrate each state variable independently.

-Since the Hamiltonian $\mathcal{H}(p,\psi)$ is proved to decay according to \eqref{eq:Decay-Hamiltonian}, it is desirable to use a numerical scheme that ensures this decay property.
-In our experiments, we select a sufficiently small step size to numerically approximate this property.
+Since the Hamiltonian $\mathcal{H}(p,\psi)$ is known to decay along the dynamics according to \eqref{eq:Decay-Hamiltonian}, it is therefore natural to employ a numerical scheme that preserves this dissipation property.
+In our numerical experiments, we select a sufficiently small step size to numerically approximate this continuous-time decay property.